LonelyPrincess/mdv-ull-msdv-unreal-space-invaders/README.md

 In this game **the player will control a ship and gain points by surviving to the attacks of hordes of enemies** which move on squads.
 The more ships are taken down during the course of the game, the highest the player score will be.

 Players will be able to move to the sides and shoot.
-Destroying invaders will be key to make dodging enemy attacks more easily and survive for longer periods of time, so this fire mechanic is key to achieve a good score.
+Destroying invaders will be key to make dodging enemy attacks easier and survive for longer periods of time, so this fire mechanic is key to achieve a good score.

 ### 🎮 Game controls